DoughnutDude/csc675-LBMS-personalcopy/milestones/Milestone2/files/BusinessRequirements.md

 related entities as necessary.
 16. Delete a work, along with any associated descriptions, discussions, contributions, instances, items and/or other related entities as necessary.

-(OLD) 1.
-Find the number of reservable rooms that have no room reservations made.
+1.(OLD) Find the number of reservable rooms that have no room reservations made.
 Show this number, as well as the number of total reservable rooms.
-(OLD) 5.
-Find the staff that has catalogued the most items.
+5.(OLD) Find the staff that has catalogued the most items.
 Show the name of the staff and the number of items.